Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Dodge their traps and pumpkins, and throw them back at them with △.
-If you hit them with the traps, they'll be stuck in place for some free hits.
-Be aware that they can even throw 2 traps as the same time.
+* If you hit them with the bear traps, they'll be stuck in place for some free hits.
+Be aware that they can still attack while immobilized.
-* When the bathtub is destroyed, all three will get off of it.
-This time they'll try to attack you while also running from you.
-Of the 3, Lock is the most dangerous one, as her attack is kind of hard to avoid, so try your best to go after her.
-Lock will jump high and fall into you, making him easier to avoid, and Barrel will shoot you at you.
+* When the bathtub is destroyed, all three will get off of it and attack you.
+Of the 3, Shock is the most dangerous one, as her attack is kind of hard to avoid.
+They'll run away when you'r going after them, so try your best to go after Shock.
 * Fire Blast from the Pumpkin King Costume is very useful here.
 It'll blast them off in the air while also dealing high damage.
-If you can, try to hit at least 2 of them with it.
+If you can, try to hit all of them in one blast.

-You'll earn the achievement after getting the Independence Day Door at the end of the fight.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248518.png">